DataforGoodIsrael/ScholarsArticlesClustering/README.rst

 Scholars Articles Clustering
 ############################

+*This repo is applied to Covid-19 articles but can be generalized to any other subject.*

 What has been published concerning research and development and evaluation efforts of vaccines and therapeutics?

 Given the large number of literature and the rapid spread of COVID-19, it is